joshuaboniface/rffmpeg/README.md

    c.
 If it is active, it is checked against the host with the current fewest number of processes, adjusted for host weight.
 If it has the fewest, it takes over this role.

-1. Once all hosts have been iterated through, at least one host should have been chosen: either the first `idle` host, or the host with the fewest number of active processes.
-Rffmpeg will then begin running against this host.
+1. Once all hosts have been iterated through, at least one host should have been chosen: either the first `idle` host, or the host with the fewest number of active processes. `rffmpeg` will then begin running against this host.

 ### Target Host Weights and Duplicated Target Hosts